 Also, to get any substantial growth from its organic download, you need your apps to be in the top 25 positions.
 It will cost the company a consequential marketing budget to achieve.

 Back to the question.
 Even though there are so many answers to this, here are two of the most important reasons:

 Many app developers are yet to fully understand the alternative app store market and the growth of OEM’s.
 They always aim to launch their products on Google play.
 They believe it is the most suitable source to achieve download growth.

 Again, with 2.8 million apps registered there, it is not always the case.
-Fact is, it is rare to hear of a sudden breakthrough product on that platform.
-On the other hand, an alternative app store which has relatively less published apps available is able to create easier competitive promotion in order to achieve higher organic rankin
+The fact is, it is rare to hear of a sudden breakthrough product on that platform.
+On the other hand, an alternative app store that has relatively less published apps available is able to create easier competitive promotion in order to achieve higher organic ranking.

 Publishing an app on OEM’s may reduce the marketing budget by half compared to what would be spent on Google Play.
 Of course, with the same number of users generated.

 Also, the alternative app store efficiency plays a huge impact on the performance of campaigns.
 Why?
 Because users are not redirected through a tracking link.
 The chosen app is instead being downloaded directly from the advertisement.
 It opens once the download is completed.

 With this, mainly the conversion rates are impacted drastically.
 For example, CVR on Google Play downloads is around 2-5% of our traffic.
 It jumps up to 10-15% with OEM’s.
 These massive differences allow the app to achieve users at 2x to 5x lower cost than they would be able to get normally.